 It’s important that you take an active role during your adjustment period.
 That is, don’t just sit back and take a wait and see attitude.
 Time may indeed heal all wounds, but in the case of infidelity if you take that posture it will take you much longer than if you permit yourself to reach for it.

 With any crisis management program there has to be a constant monitoring of effectiveness and updating of procedures if warranted.
-The same goes for infidelity crisis management.
+The same goes for surviving the affair and marriage crisis management.

 Some thoughts on some things to watch out for…